ryosuzuki/homepage/content/projects/morphio.md

 # MorphIO

 This paper introduces **MorphIO, entirely soft sensing and actuation modules** for programming by demonstration of soft robots and shape-changing interfaces.
 MorphIO’s hardware consists of a soft pneumatic actuator containing a conductive sponge sensor.
 This allows for integrated and entirely soft shape-changing modules that can both sense and actuate a variety of three-dimensional deformations.
-Leveraging this capability, MorphIO enables the user to program behaviors by recording and later playing back physical motions through tangible interaction.
-In addition, the modular design of MorphIO’s unit allows the user to construct various shapes and topologies through magnetic connection, then synthesize multiple recorded motions to achieve more complex behaviors, such as bending, gripping, and walking.
+Leveraging this capability, MorphIO enables the user to program behaviors by **recording and later playing back physical motions** through tangible interaction.
+In addition, the modular design of MorphIO’s unit allows the user to construct various shapes and topologies through magnetic connection, then **synthesize multiple recorded motions to achieve more complex behaviors**, such as bending, gripping, and walking.

 <video preload="metadata" autoPlay loop muted playsInline webkit-playsinline="">